A duel in 1590 between Bori Mihály and Bey Ibrahim

 Duels on the Borderland

 The duels between the Hungarians and the Ottomans had strict rules that both sides had to keep.
-The honor and reputation were the most valuable things for the warriors of the Valiant Order, let them be Turks or Hungarians.
+Honor and reputation were the most valuable things for the warriors of the Valiant Order, let they be Turks or Hungarians.
 Here, you can read more about the Valiant Order: https://www.hungarianottomanwars.com/essays/members-of-the-valiant-order/

 These fights were constantly parts of the “small war” that was raging between major wars along the 1,000-mile-long Borderland.
 As these duels took place mostly in time of a Truce, the duelists had to get a permit from their superior which was not an easy process.
 According to Takáts Sándor, the underpaid Hungarian warriors regarded these duels (and ambushes, ad-hoc duels which were not legal at all) as the source of their living.
 Ransoming a rich Bey was a good income.
 Especially, when the Ottomans appointed a new Pasha who was often challenged right after his arrival to his position.

 We have many letters of challenge that were exchanged between the Turks and the Hungarians.
-When the duel was approved, the participants were allowed to bring along their fellow-warriors in equal size.
+When the duel was approved, the participants were allowed to bring along their fellow warriors of equal size.
 The weapons and the terms were agreed and the “truth-seers” (the judges) appointed the spot for the fight.
-According to Takáts Sándor, each duel was followed by a feast where the Ottomans and the Hungarians were celebrating together, often engaging in horse-races and other games.
+According to Takáts Sándor, each duel was followed by a feast where the Ottomans and the Hungarians were celebrating together, often engaging in horse races and other games.

 Now, let us read about a duel that has become mad bloodshed because both sides violated the rules.
 Thanks to Szibler Gábor who found it in the Chronicle of the Hungarians written by Istvánffy Miklós (1538-1615).
-Note, I am intentionally using the Hungarian names in the Eastern name order in case of Hungarian names.
+Note, that I am intentionally using the Hungarian names in the Oriental name order in the case of Hungarian names.

 The terms and conditions of the duel

-It was Bory mihály, Vice-Captain of Bakabánya who had a dispute he wished to settle with Bey Ibrahim of Drégelypalánk.
-Allegedly, they had a quarrel over a ransom of a captured soldier that served as a reason for the duel.
+It was Bory Mihály, Vice-Captain of Bakabánya who had a dispute he wished to settle with Bey Ibrahim of Drégelypalánk.
+Allegedly, they quarreled over the ransom of a captured soldier which served as a reason for the duel.
 You can read more about Bakabánya and Drégelypalánk on my page:

 https://www.hungarianottomanwars.com/kingdom-of-hungary/bakabanya/